Suicide Prevention and Support

 - Depression and Suicide (PDF)

 - Suicide and the Elderly (PDF)

-- Surviving after Suicide (PDF): A survivor of suicide is a family member or friend of a person who died by suicide.
-This fact sheet describes the common emotions and feelings of grief experienced by survivors of suicide and offers resources through the American Association of Suicidology.
+- Surviving after Suicide A survivor of suicide is a family member or friend of a person who died by suicide.
+This website describes the common emotions and feelings of grief experienced by survivors of suicide and offers resources through the American Association of Suicidology.